Ellen Zentner: Millennials, Gen Z and the Coming ‘Youth Boom’ Economy

-Zentner discusses the implications of Gen Z, the generation born between 1997 and 2012, who will likely dominate the U.S. by 2034.
-Zentner and her economic team at Morgan Stanley project that the combination of Gens Y and Z in the U.S. workforce will yield higher consumption, wages, and housing demand, thus stimulating GDP growth.
+Zentner discusses the implications of Generation Z, the generation born between 1997 and 2012, who will likely dominate the U.S. by 2034.
+Zentner and her economic team at Morgan Stanley project that the combination of Millennials and Gen Z in the U.S. workforce will yield higher consumption, wages, and housing demand, thus stimulating GDP growth.
 However, these impacts of the demographic shifts are not taken into account in the Congressional Budget Office's projections for growth in the labour force.
 Zentner says, "The CBO projections understate potential labor-force growth by 0.2 to 0.3% per year in the 15 years through 2040.
 We concluded that the CBO forecasts could be underestimating the level of potential GDP in 2040 by as much as 2.4% to 4.3%”.
 Besides beyond-average GDP growth, Social Security and Medicare solvency have an optimistic outlook.
 Between the 2020s and 2040s, investors may take a bullish view on the U.S. economy.
 Zentner says, “Powered by the economic machine of Gens Y and Z, the prime working-age population is projected to accelerate into the 2030...We project trend consumption growth moves up steadily to average 2.5% in the 2030s, driven by Millennials, and then Gen Z, moving through their prime working years".
 Some supporting contributors of the "youth boom" include: new Gen Z entrants to the workforce are more financially stable compared to Millennials, more jobs are available, cheaper college tuition, better skills match to available jobs, and no generational gap between Millennials and Gen Z, thus driving an increase in productivity in the workforce.
 A virtuous cycle of growth is created to the growing labour force, productivity, income, and consumer spending.